 Each month, your club treasurer should do a monthly reconciliation.
 This should go very quickly.
-They just need to

-Confirm Cash Balances and

-Number of Shares of Stock agree with your brokerage statements.

-They should also have you confirm your Member Payments were recorded correctly

-A brief report on these things should be part of the treasurers report at your club meetings.

-These two quick checks won't find all the issues that might be wrong in your accounting, but they will highlight most of the most common ones and allow you to address them in a timely manner.
+They just need to Confirm the Cash Balances and Number of Shares of Stock agree with your brokerage statements.
+They should also have you confirm your Member Payments were recorded correctly A brief report on these things should be part of the treasurer's report at your club meetings.
+These two quick checks won't find all the issues that might be wrong in your accounting, but they will highlight many of the most common ones and allow you to address them in a timely manner.
+Slide 14

-Yearly, we recommend

-First, that you do an Independent Audit-

-This should be done by an audit committee which does not include your treasurer..

-At Tax time, your treasurer will do a final check to verify that your 1099 's agree with your club records and what is reported on your tax forms.
-These checks may sound like a lot of work but if you use AccountSync to make entries in your records, you set up your record keeping to be simple and your treasurer verifies everything monthly, any year end verifications should go very quickly.
+Yearly, we recommend First, that your club do an Independent Audit This should be done by an audit committee which does not include your club treasurer.
+At tax time, your treasurer will do a final check to verify that your 1099s agree with your club records and what is reported on your tax forms.
+These checks may sound like a lot of work but if you use AccountSync to make entries in your records, you set up your record keeping to be simple and your treasurer verifies everything monthly, then year-end verifications should go very quickly.
 Today we're discussing in depth, how to do your club Audit.
-Our treasurer training webinars get into more details about doing monthly reconciliations and our tax preparation webinars will be getting into further details about what to look for on your 1099's.
+Our treasurer training webinars get into more details about doing monthly reconciliations and our tax preparation webinars will be getting into further details about what to look for on your 1099s.
+Slide 15